top of page

 A: Adjust the stand to hold your device.
 These settings are preserved.
 For each subsequent use, open the ScanJig place your phone and start scanning in seconds.

-Q: What document scanner or cloud apps work with ScanJig?
+Q: What document scanner or OCR apps work with ScanJig?

 • Seeing AI